mhd1msyb/supersonic-aerofoil-calculator-SAC/README.md

  ...

  ## Issues
  Please report any bugs/crashes using the issue tracker.
-When reporting crashes, pleas provide a screenshot of the command window.
+When reporting crashes, please provide a screenshot of the command window.

 ## License details
 This program is licensed under the Apache License Version 2.0 (for more details, view the `LICENSE` file).